 What did "this" refer to?
 Don't assume the referent is as obvious to your reader as it is to you.
+If it requires even a brief pause and re-reading of the previous lines to sort out the referent, rework the sentences.

-■ Logical flow at multiple levels
+Logical flow at multiple levels

-Work towards logical flow within units and between units (a unit can be a sentence, paragraph, or section).
+Logical flow operates within and between units (a unit can be a sentence, paragraph, or section).
 Use the lead subject word to link with previous sentence or paragraph.
 Or you could set up a list of expectations at the beginning of a unit, and then follow through with the new information in the same sequence.
 At a coarser scale of abstraction, a paragraph or section plays the role of a unit.
 You use the opening concept or paragraph to link backwards to presumed earlier knowledge of the reader, or the previous section of the paper.
 Use the closing paragraph to emphasize/summarize the new information.

-For a nerdy metaphor relevant to a topic in this course, think about self-similarity across scales.
+For another nerdy metaphor relevant to a topic in this course, think about self-similarity across scales.
 The self-similarity in writing lies in the abstract notion of following the old with the new.

 An outliner can help to make the logical flow at multiple levels explicit.
 E.g. ideally, this subsection should have a logical flow, and if you close the cells, the section should also have a logical flow.
 You can use parts of an outliner like a scaffolding that gets removed once the structure of the text has been built.
 Sometimes I use many more outliner levels while writing than I need for the final draft.
 It helps me organize my thoughts at multiple levels.
 But once I've figured out the structure, the text stands on its own without an overdose of subsubsections, subsections, and sections.
 Too many of these can disrupt the flow.
+Whether I decide to use an outliner depends on how hard I have to think about large scale structure organization.